-17.4.1.
+17.3.1.
 Changing the Console Proxy SSL Certificate and Domain

-If the administrator prefers, it is possible for the URL of the customer's console session to show a domain other than realhostip.com.
+If the administrator prefers, it is possible for the URL of the customer's console session to reflect their own domain name.
 The administrator can customize the displayed domain by selecting a different domain and uploading a new SSL certificate and private key.
 The domain must run a DNS service that is capable of resolving queries for addresses of the form aaa-bbb-ccc-ddd.your.domain to an IPv4 IP address in the form aaa.bbb.ccc.ddd, for example, 202.8.44.1.
 To change the console proxy domain, SSL certificate, and private key:

 - 1. Set up dynamic name resolution or populate all possible DNS names in your public IP range into your existing DNS server with the format aaa-bbb-ccc-ddd.company.com -> aaa.bbb.ccc.ddd. - Generate the private key and certificate signing request (CSR).
-When you are using openssl to generate private/public key pairs and CSRs, for the private key that you are going to paste into the CloudPlatform UI, be sure to convert it into PKCS#8 format. - a.
-Generate a new 2048-bit private key openssl genrsa -des3 -out yourprivate.key 2048 b.
-Generate a new certificate CSR openssl req -new -key yourprivate.key -out yourcertificate.csr openssl pkcs8 -topk8 -in yourprivate.key -out yourprivate.pkcs8.encryped.key e.
-Convert your PKCS#8 encrypted private key into the PKCS#8 format that is compliant with CloudPlatform openssl pkcs8 -in yourprivate.pkcs8.encrypted.key -out yourprivate.pkcs8.key
+When you are using openssl to generate private/public key pairs and CSRs, for the private key that you are going to paste into the CloudPlatform UI, be sure to convert it into PKCS#8 format.

+a.
+Generate a new 2048-bit private key:

+openssl genrsa -des3 -out yourprivate.key 2048

+b.
+Generate a new certificate CSR:

+openssl req -new -key yourprivate.key -out yourcertificate.csr openssl pkcs8 -topk8 -in yourprivate.key -out yourprivate.pkcs8.encrypted.key e.
+Convert your PKCS#8 encrypted private key into the PKCS#8 format that is compliant with CloudPlatform:

 - c.
 Head to the website of your favorite trusted Certificate Authority, purchase an SSL certificate, and submit the CSR.
-You should receive a valid certificate in return - d.
+You should receive a valid certificate in return. - d.
 Convert your private key format into PKCS#8 encrypted format.